That Apple Card may not be as private as you think

 With Apple Pay, the company states it doesn't keep transaction information "that can be tied back to you."
 Apple Card tells us, "Of course, Goldman Sachs will use your data to operate Apple Card.
 But they will never share or sell your data to third parties for marketing or advertising."
 The Apple Card-Goldman Sachs operating agreement is here if you want to check it out.

 The good news is that Goldman isn't giving your data to miners or sharing it with siblings.
-Yet while Apple says it's not looking at your transactions, Goldman surely is, and will terminate you for transactions considered "illegal goods or services" or on illegal gambling sites.
+Yet while Apple says it's not looking at your transactions, Goldman surely is and will terminate you for transactions considered "illegal goods or services" or on illegal gambling sites.

-It wasn't good news: he said six different types of companies "sold me out" over a couple of bananas, including the card network.
+It wasn't good news.
+He said six different types of companies "sold me out" over a couple of bananas, including the card network.
 Fowler explains that while Apple got Goldman Sachs to agree not to share your data with marketers (which is great), "the Apple Card, which runs on the Mastercard network, doesn't introduce much new technology to protect you from a lot of other hands grabbing at the till."

 So that's one thing to keep in mind.

-But our worries are about punishment for being the wrong kind of people while trying to have a credit card, buying things companies think are wrong.
-Or in this case, that the banks think are wrong and trigger Apple's reflexive prudishness.
+But our worries are not only about who knows what we buy but also what their reaction to it will be.
+We fear that people might be punished for buying the wrong thing or being in the wrong line of work, all while trying to do a perfectly normal thing: have a credit card.
+All it could take is one righteously conservative bank to trigger Apple's reflexive prudishness.

-Back in 2012, PayPal went on a purge of writers and editors of erotica in a ban on "obscene" content — companies included Bookstrand, All Romance Ebooks, Excessica and Smashwords.
-PayPal blamed Visa and MasterCard for the payment processor's discriminatory censorship.
-MasterCard responded saying that no, this was all on PayPal.
-"To be clear, MasterCard had no involvement in the decision made by PayPal to refuse to process payments for certain books," the company said.
-"In this particular scenario, MasterCard would not take action regarding the use of its cards and systems for the sale of lawful materials that seek to explore erotica content of this nature."
+Back in 2012, PayPal went on a purge of writers and editors of erotica in a ban on "obscene" content: Companies included BookStrand, All Romance Ebooks, Excessica and Smashwords.
+PayPal blamed Visa and Mastercard for the payment processor's discriminatory censorship.
+Mastercard responded saying that no, this was all on PayPal.
+"To be clear, Mastercard had no involvement in the decision made by PayPal to refuse to process payments for certain books," the company said.
+"In this particular scenario, Mastercard would not take action regarding the use of its cards and systems for the sale of lawful materials that seek to explore erotica content of this nature."
 Interestingly, Visa's response was similar.

 After that, PayPal got an attitude adjustment when the FDIC clarified its rules around "high risk" to edge out sex, and a federal judge strengthened First Amendment protections for websites by ruling speech can be irreparably harmed by withdrawal of payment processing.